cardano-foundation/cardano-backer/README.md

 Check variables and environmental variables that you can pass to configure the backer.

 ## Environment variables
-### `BLOCKFROST_API_KEY`

-API KEY from [Blockfrost](https://blockfrost.io).
-It's the only `REQUIRED` variable and it's needed to interact with the Cardano blockchain.
-Block Frost provide a free tier service with limits.
-Additionally, you can select Cardano mainnet or a testnet.

-Be aware that the Backer Cardano address needs to be funded (transfer ADA or tADA to it).
-If you are using the testnet, you can fund it at [Testnets faucet](https://docs.cardano.org/cardano-testnet/tools/faucet).

 ### `FUNDING_ADDRESS_CBORHEX`
  This is an `OPTIONAL` variable to provide the Private Key of funding address as CBOR Hex.
 Must be an Enterprice address (no Staking part) as PaymentSigningKeyShelley_ed25519.
 Note that storing private keys in an environmental variable is highly insecure !